WiIIiam278/HuskTowns/README.md

 - [English Locales](https://github.com/WiIIiam278/HuskTowns/blob/master/bukkit/src/main/resources/languages/en-gb.yml)

 ## bStats
-This plugin uses bStats to provide me with [metrics about it's usage](https://bstats.org/plugin/bukkit/HuskTowns/11265).
+This plugin uses bStats to provide me with [metrics about its usage](https://bstats.org/plugin/bukkit/HuskTowns/11265).
 You can turn metric collection off by navigating to `plugins/bStats/config.yml` and editing the config to disable plugin metrics.

 ## Links